|Duration||3 years (BA)|

 While some Theology and Religion graduates go on to further academic study, others have pursued a wide variety of careers, including education, government and the public sector, commerce, finance, charitable organisations and religious ministry.
-See theology.ox.ac.uk for more information about careers.
+See the Theology and Religion Faculty website for more information about careers.

 Rob says of his work as a manager in Accenture: ‘People are always surprised when I tell them what my degree was!
 However, it really helped shape my analytical skills through the tutorial system.
 The breadth of subject matter in Theology prepared me for the different subjects I encounter each day as a management consultant.’

 Chris Bryant MP says: ‘The intellectual discipline of theology, its focus on the big philosophical and existential issues of humanity and its insight into people from different cultures, perspectives, religions and political beliefs has been immensely useful throughout my working life.’

 We don't want anyone who has the academic ability to get a place to study here to be held back by their financial circumstances.
 To meet that aim, Oxford offers one of the most generous financial support packages available for UK/Republic of Ireland students and this may be supplemented by support from your college.

 Further information for EU students starting in 2022 is available here.

 These annual fees are for full-time students who begin this undergraduate course here in 2022.

 Annual Course fees

 Further details about fee status eligibility can be found on the fee status webpage.